message/iata/VA.md

 - passengers younger than 6 years;
 - more exemptions can be found at <a href="http://tinyurl.com/294etdv7">http://tinyurl.com/294etdv7</a>
 7. Passengers arriving from Canada, Japan or USA must have:
-- a negative COVID-19 antigen or molecular test taken at most 72 hours before arrival; or
+- a negative COVID-19 antigen or molecular test taken at most 72 hours before arrival; and
-- a COVID-19 recovery certificate; or
 - a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
 Vaccines accepted are: AstraZeneca (Vaxzevria), Janssen, Moderna and Pfizer-BioNTech.
 All documents must be in English, French, Italian or Spanish, and be issued in the country they are arriving from.
 - This does not apply to: